Prymaldark/BuilderBotStart/README.md

 Are you tired of building a starter base to research bots only to tear it down while waiting too long for bots to recharge?
-Uber Bot Start lets you start with construction bots in a Vanilla+ way.
+Builder Bot Start lets you start with construction bots in a Vanilla+ way.
 You'll start with:

 * Power armor Mk.2
 * 100 construction robots